 Playas del Cocos is also a great place to discover the indigenous culture of Costa Rica.

 We were drawn to it by the diving, which didn’t disappoint.
-We with under the sea with Sirena’s Diving & the Viator site in particular was like jumping into an aquarium.
+We went with under the sea with Sirena’s Diving & the Viator site in particular was like jumping into an aquarium.

 #3.
 La Fortuna